Apache Iceberg, Catalog Management, REST Catalog, Apache Polaris, AWS Glue, Project Nessie, Data Governance

 Project Nessie Catalog

 Project Nessie represents a paradigm shift in catalog management by introducing Git-like versioning semantics to data lakes.
+For readers unfamiliar with Git: it's a system that tracks changes over time with branches (parallel versions), commits (snapshots), and merges (combining changes), Nessie applies these concepts to data tables.
 It provides branches, tags, and commit history for Iceberg tables, enabling advanced workflows like experimentation, rollback, and cross-table consistency.

 Architecture and Characteristics

-Nessie stores catalog state in a versioned data structure, supporting multiple branches of table metadata.
-This allows data engineers to create isolated environments for development, testing, and production within the same catalog.
+Nessie 2.x (released 2023, matured through 2025) stores catalog state in a versioned data structure, supporting multiple branches of table metadata.
+This allows data engineers to create isolated environments for development, testing, and production within the same catalog, similar to how software developers work on feature branches before merging to production.

 Advantages: